stianloader/GslStarplane/README.md

 During the copy process the starplane annotations will get evaluated and their access wideners are also accordingly transformed.

-**WARNING:** External mods are not yet fully supported.
+**WARNING:** External mods (as in those residing in maven repos) are not yet fully supported.
 However, this will change in the future.

 **WARNING:** Access wideners from other mods might not get correctly applied.
 Further investigation is needed (there seems to be a flaw in how we deal